Harmelodic/init-frontend/README.md

 ### Early 2020s

 Further improvements in existing technologies maintain the dominance of most of the stack.
-Notably, in React 16.8, React Hooks is released, which pioneers a shift from class-based components managing state and lifecycles, to functional components with Hooks managing state and lifecycles.
+Notably, in React 16.8 (in 2019), React Hooks is released, which pioneers a shift from class-based components managing state and lifecycles, to functional components with Hooks managing state and "effects".

 Redux dominance begins to wane (but doesn't disappear) as state with React Hooks becomes easier to implement, and developers push state management out of the presentational-focused frontend and into backend (e.g. BFFs or plain APIs)